xoolive/cython-ocaml/void-star/README.md

 Compile the library `wrapper.cmxa`, compile the test and execute it:

 > Cool fact: you can replace g++ by your favourite (Intel?) compiler!

-> Less cool fact: do not try with Python if you want to sleep early tonight.

     g++ -c wrapper.cpp
     ocamlopt -cc "g++" -c mlcwrapper.c